lchski/lucascherkewski.com/_newsletters/2017-09-09-1-earthworming.md

 ## Digging in and putting out roots

 I’ve been thinking a lot about local community: how to support your local community (communities), how community can hold so many distinct meanings and take a multitude of forms, and how to cultivate communities.
 I don’t have answers for most of these thoughts, though I reckon that the latter, about cultivating communities, depends very much on context.
+I’m still playing through different perspectives on these issues—if you have any thoughts on any of them, I’d love to hear them.

 The title of this section is quite intentional.
 My thinking on this issue has intensified thanks to seeing [*Look and See* at Princess Cinemas](http://www.princesscinemas.com/movie/look-see-a-portrait-of-wendell-berry) (ahh, the Original Princess) while I was in Waterloo last week. *Look and See* is a documentary profiling the life and works of Wendell Berry, the American farmer and writer.